burakkara010/usefulscripts/GitSyncTool/readme.md

 Usage:
 1. Go to the desired folder where the repositories are.
 (The folder can contain more folders inside as the script will scan all those git repositories automatically.)
-2. If you're running on linux/mac make the script executable by: chmod +X <scriptpath>
+2. If you're running on Mac/Linux make the script executable by: chmod +X <scriptpath>
-3. Run the script and wait until it finishes with the export
+3. Run the script and wait until it finishes with all branch updates

 For the latest updates, check out the [CHANGELOG](./changelog.md).